VIDA-NYU/domain_discovery_tool/docs/filter.rst

    :height: 400px
    :alt: alternate text

-Search by keywords within the downloaded text.
+Search by keywords within the within the page content text.
 This search is available on the top right corner as shown in the figure above.
 It can be used along with the other filters.
 The keywords are searched not only in the content of the page but also the title and URL of the page.